ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 "DG-Sequence: ?1" in the HTTP Request and Response headers (See {{Section 3.3.6 of !RFC8941}} for information about the boolean format.).

-A new datagram sequence is registered by sending a REGISTER_SEQUENCE_CONTEXT capsule.
+A datagram sequence is registered by sending a REGISTER_SEQUENCE_CONTEXT capsule.
+An endpoint MAY send multiple REGISTER_SEQUENCE_CONTEXT capsules in order to support multiple payload formats.

 ~~~
 REGISTER_SEQUENCE_CONTEXT Capsule {